addisdata/addisdata/README.md

+# About me
-## This is my portfolio website where I showcase my projects with respect to data analytics that I built using Microsoft Excel, Google Sheets, Power BI, SQL, and Python.
+### This is my portfolio website where I showcase my projects with respect to data analytics that I built using Microsoft Excel, Google Sheets, Power BI, SQL, and Python.
 Also included are web application projects that I built using popular Python web frameworks.
 They are all listed below: